-Hurricane season is in full force in the Caribbean in October, and while the odds of your vacation being affected by a tropical storm or hurricane are exceeded only by August and September, the overall danger is small because forecasts can predict many days in advance if a storm has the potential to strike your destination.
-This is good for you safety, but not so good if you have to cancel or postpone a highly anticipated vacation.
+Hurricane season is in full force in the Caribbean in October.
+While the odds of your vacation being affected by a tropical storm or hurricane are exceeded only by August and September, the overall danger is small because forecasts can predict many days in advance if a storm has the potential to strike your destination.
+This is good for your safety, but not so great if you have to cancel or postpone a highly anticipated vacation.

-October is still very warm, with afternoon highs typically ranging from about 77 to 87 F, and summer humidity levels linger on many islands.
+October is still very warm, with afternoon highs typically ranging from about 77 to 87 Fahrenheit (25 to 31 Celsius).
+Summer humidity levels linger on many islands.
 On average, rain may occur 12 of the month's 31 days.
 So while it may be hurricane season, don't let it dissuade you from booking a trip.

-You can hedge your bets by traveling to the Dutch "ABC" islands (Aruba, Bonaire, and Curacao) or Trinidad and Tobago, the southernmost destinations in the Caribbean and generally considered outside the hurricane belt.
-If you're still unsure or worried about the possibility of a big storm, look into getting yourself travel insurance; it isn't terribly expensive, and it might help relieve your stress when booking your trip.
+You can hedge your bets by traveling to the Dutch "ABC" islands (Aruba, Bonaire, and Curacao) or Trinidad and Tobago, the southernmost destinations in the Caribbean, and generally considered outside the hurricane belt.
+If you're still unsure about the possibility of a big storm, look into getting travel insurance; it isn't terribly expensive and may help relieve your stress when booking your trip.

 What to Pack